-In February 2014, OpenDaylight announced “Hydrogen,” its first code release.
-It is made up of 15 projects, all siphoned off into three different editions.
-The Base Edition of consists of the OpenDaylight Controller (an SDN Controller) and simple functionally to test it — in a nutshell, it’s what everyone needs in order to use OpenDaylight.
-Upon the release of Hydrogen, developers were already looking toward the next code release: Helium.
+The ODL software is built on the Java programming language.
+Its first code release, in February 2014, was “Hydrogen”.
+It constituted 15 projects, all siphoned off into three different editions.
+The Base Edition consisted of the OpenDaylight Controller (an SDN Controller) and simple functionally to test it — in a nutshell, it’s what everyone needs to use OpenDaylight.

 Since the Hydrogen release, the open source community developed eight more code releases.
 The most recent code release is Fluorine and it focuses on managed releases.
 According to the ODL, “with Fluorine and beyond, users and solution providers will receive the mature core components of the OpenDaylight platform as a single download, while still benefitting from the unique freedom and flexibility of OpenDaylight’s modular platform.”
 Fluorine use cases include IP Transport, the capability for optical transport via the Transport PCE, cloud and edge computing, and service function chaining (SFC) for network slicing.

 The Fluorine release follows shortly after the release of Oxygen code, which was released a mere six months prior to Fluorine.
 Oxygen features a P4 plugin for data plane abstraction and a Kubernetes plug-in for container-based workloads support.

 OpenDaylight Members and Committees